-3. Sheraton Porto Alegre Hotel
+3. Hilton Porto Alegre

-With 170 comfortable rooms and suites offer high-speed Internet access, plush bedding, flat-screen TVs, a work desk, and thoughtful amenities.
+170 comfortable rooms and suites offer high-speed Internet access, plush bedding, flat-screen TVs, a work desk, and thoughtful amenities.
 Stay in shape with their free fitness center and swimming pool.
 Food-wise, try the Porto Alegre Bistro or 24-hour room service.

 4. Sheraton Grand Rio Hotel & Resort

 Sheraton Grand Rio Hotel & Resort is a Marriott Bonvoy hotel located between trendy Barra da Tijuca and famed Ipanema Beach.

 The nice thing about this hotel is the colorful, tropical setting.
 There’s also a complimentary shuttle that will take you to local beaches, Leblon, and Rio Sul’s shops, which is needed as there isn’t anything much in the hotel’s immediate vicinity.
 In fact, you are unlikely to want to go for much of a walk due to a busy road and a nearby favela,

 The renovated Sheraton Grand Rio Hotel & Resort is the city’s only beachfront resort with an extensive recreational area, spa, and amenities.
 Its lush, landscaped grounds are set above a white-sand beach fronting the tropical South Atlantic and flanked by towering mountains.
 Often, there is live music by the pool, guitar playing, and singing, which adds to the party atmosphere.

 There is a pizza place on the grounds by the pool, and they have a BBQ buffet which is worth a try.